npirard/apacheds/readme.md

 the LDIF with the partition information must be present under /bootstrap/add_partition.ldif

 Example:
-`docker run -it --rm --name ldap -p 389:10389 -v $PWD/sample:/bootstrap npids:latest`
+`docker run -it --rm --name ldap -p 389:10389 -v $PWD/sample:/bootstrap npirard/apacheds:latest`

 ### If some bootstrap data is needed
 The LDIF file must be specified with the BOOTSTRAP_FILE environment variable

 Example:
-`docker run -it --rm --name ldap -p 389:10389 -v $PWD/sample:/bootstrap -e BOOTSTRAP_FILE=/bootstrap/ADB01.ldif npids:latest`
+`docker run -it --rm --name ldap -p 389:10389 -v $PWD/sample:/bootstrap -e BOOTSTRAP_FILE=/bootstrap/ADB01.ldif npirard/apacheds:latest`

 *NB* use `docker run -d` if no interest in logs